Besançon: Modern Europe

 In 1814, the Austrians invaded and bombarded the city.
 It also occupied an important position during the Franco-Prussian War of 1870–71.
 In 1871, a project of Besançon Commune is engaged.

 The Nazis occupied the citadel during World War II.
 Between 1940 and 1944, the Germans executed some one hundred French resistance fighters there.
 However, Besançon saw little action during the war.
 The allies bombed the railway complex in 1943, and the next year the Germans resisted the U.S. advance for four days.

 Besançon was also the location, between 1940 and 1941, of an Internment Camp (Konzentrationslager), Frontstalag 142, also known as Caserne Vauban, which the Germans set up for 3–4,000 holders of British passports, all women and children.
 The conditions were harsh; many hundreds of internees died of pneumonia, diarrhea, food poisoning, dysentery, and frostbite.

 In 1959, the French Army turned the citadel over to the city of Besançon, which turned it into a museum.

 The forts of Brégille and Beauregard sit across the Doubs from the city.
 In 1913, a private company built a funicular to the Brégille Heights.
 The funicular passed from private ownership to the SNCF, who finally closed it in 1987.
 The funicular's tracks, stations and even road signs remain in place to this day.

 Geography

 Location

 Besançon is located in the north-east quarter of France on the river Doubs.
-It is about 325 km east of the national capital of Paris, 100 km east of Dijon in Burgundy, 125 km northwest of Lausanne in Switzerland, and 100 km southwest of Belfort in Bourgogne-Franche-Comté.
+It is about 325 km east of the national capital of Paris, 100 km east of Dijon in Burgundy, 125 km northwest of Lausanne in Switzerland, and 100 km southwest of Belfort in Franche-Comté.
 It is located at the edge of the Jura Mountains.